nas5w/typeofnan-javascript-quizzes/content/questions/Array_Object/index.md

   - concat()
 ---

-What of the following array methods is guaranteed to iterate through each element of an array?
+Which of the following array methods is guaranteed to iterate through each element of an array?

 <!-- explanation -->

-`forEach()` calls a provided callback function once for each element in an array in ascending order. `every()` will stop as soon as the provided function results in a falsey condition. `concat()` simple combines two arrays.
+`forEach()` calls a provided callback function once for each element in an array in ascending order. `every()` will stop as soon as the provided function results in a falsey condition. `concat()` simply combines two arrays.